avi-perl/avi-perl/README.md

 <details>
   <summary>My Personal Projects</summary>

-  - [FlowersFirst.ch](https://flowersfirst.ch/) - A website for a mini flower shop that manages itself.
   - [FormHole](https://github.com/avi-perl/FormHole) - A FastAPI project that supports the storage and management of objects of unknown schema.
   - [Gist blog](https://gist.aviperl.me/) - Convert your github gists into a rich discoverable personal blog.
   - [`Hebrew`](https://github.com/avi-perl/Hebrew) - A python package with methods to handle the complexities of Hebrew text.